tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

 ## Purpose

-The package `tag_based_pnp_calibrator` allows extrinsic calibration among Camera sensor and lidar sensor used in autonomous driving and robotics.
+The package `tag_based_pnp_calibrator` allows extrinsic calibration among the camera sensor and lidar sensor used in autonomous driving and robotics.

 ## Inner-workings / Algorithms

-The `tag_based_pnp_calibrator` utilizes the PnP algorithm to calculate the transformation between the lidar and camera.
+The `tag_based_pnp_calibrator` utilizes the PnP algorithm to calculate the transformation between the camera and lidar.
 To run this package, you also need to operate the `apriltag_ros` package and the `lidartag` package to calculate the transformation.

 The `apriltag_ros` package detects the AprilTag and outputs the detection results.
 Conversely, the `lidartag` package detects the LidarTag and outputs its detection results.

-The `tag_based_pnp_calibrator` utilizes the detections from both apriltag_ros and lidartag, employing a Kalman Filter to track these detections.
+The `tag_based_pnp_calibrator` utilizes the detections from both apriltag_ros and LidarTag, employing a Kalman Filter to track these detections.
 If the detections converge, the calibrator applies the SQPnP algorithm provided by OpenCV to estimate the transformation between the image points from AprilTag and the object points from LidarTag.

 ### Diagram

-Below, you can see the how the algorithm is implemented in the `tag_based_pnp_calibrator` package.
+Below, you can see how the algorithm is implemented in the `tag_based_pnp_calibrator` package.

 ![segment](../docs/images/tag_based_pnp_calibrator/tag_based_pnp_calibrator.jpg)